Berber tribes: Sanhaja

 The Sanhaja are composed of branches like the Hawwara, Lawata, Lamtuna, Massufa and Guddula.
-As early as the third century, they migrated and started penetrating the Sahara.
-They continued to gradually advance into the Sahara, expanding into the Sudan.
+As early as the third century, they migrated and began to penetrate the Sahara.
+They continued to gradually advance into the Sahara, expanding into the Sudanian savanna.

 The Massufa and the Lamtuna united with smaller groups in Mauritania belonging to the mulaththamun or veil wearers.
-Other groups like the Jazula, Lamta and Haskura migrated to the plains of the Sous region in Morocco with some going further north to the Middle Atlas and Rif.
-Some went eastwards into Algeria reaching the region of Constantine.
+Other groups like the Jazula, Lamta and Haskura migrated to the plains of the Sous region in Morocco, with some going further north to the Middle Atlas and Rif.
+Some went eastwards into Algeria, reaching the region of Constantine.
 The Kutama became a pillar of the Fatimid Caliphate and their descendants today are the Kabyles.

 Many dynasties emerged from the Sanhaja such as the Zirids, Hammadids and the Almoravids.

 Terminology and social organisation

-Berber tribes are typically prefixed with the word Ait which typically relates to descent from an eponymous ancestor.
-Ait (also spelled Ayt, Aith, At) is a Berber term meaning "children of" and it is equivalent to the Arabic Banu/Beni or Oulad.
-An example is Aït Atta meaning "children of Atta" referring to their supposed ancestor Dadda Atta.
-It can also alternatively not be related to kinship and just mean "people of" or "those who", for example the Ait Yafelman meaning "those who have found peace" or "the people who seek the peace".
+Berber tribes are typically prefixed with the word "Ait," which denotes descent from an eponymous ancestor (biological or fictive kinship).
+Ait (also spelled Ayt, Aith, At) is a Berber term meaning 'children of', parallel to Arabic Banu/Beni or Maghrebi Arabic Oulad.
+An example is Ait Atta 'Children of Atta', referring to their supposed ancestor, Dadda Atta.
+It can also signify 'people of' or 'those who'; for example, the Ait Yafelman 'those who have found/seek peace'.
 The Tuareg equivalent to Ait is Kel which is used similarly by Tuareg tribes.

-The amghar (amɣar) is a term found in many Berber languages which is equivalent to the Arabic shaykh and the role of the amghar in the tribal context varies between Berber people.
-Among the Tuaregs, the amghar could refer either to a chief of a tribal confederation or a chief of a tribal group who acts as an intermediary between the amenukal and his tribe.
+The amghar (amɣar) is a term found in many Berber languages, which is equivalent to the Arabic shaykh.
+The role of the 'amghar' in tribal contexts varies.
+Among the Tuaregs, an amghar could refer either to a leader of a tribal confederation or to a leader of a tribal group who acts as an intermediary between the amenukal ('Ruler, King') and his tribe.
 It can also just refer to an elder or an ascendant.
-In Morocco, especially, amghar referred to the tribal chief who was elected for a limited amount of time by the notables of the tribe or the jama'a.
-The amghar presided over the jemma’ which was an assembly that enforced Berber customary law (izerf) and each tribe, clan and further division had an amghar and jemma’.
-The amghar may only have had an administrative role but could also possibly deal with defending against or raiding other tribes.
-Some tribes had another amghar for wartime.
-The amghar would usually rule for a year only except for a few exceptional cases.
-This system was interrupted by the imposition of qaids by the sultans of Morocco leading to the rise of the grands caids.
-Among the Shilha, while the mqəddəm is the chief elected by the jama'a, the amghar is a temporal ruler who owes his authority to force rather than elections.
+In Morocco, amghar referred to an elected tribal leader who served for a limited period by the notables of the tribe or the jemma.

+The amghar presided over the jemma (from Maghrebi Arabic jemʿa 'assembly > Friday prayer), an assembly that enforced customary law (izerf), and each tribe, clan, and further division had its own amghar and jemma.
+The amghar may only have had an administrative role, but could also possibly deal with defending against or raiding other tribes.
+Some tribes maintained an additional amghar for wartime use.
+The amghar would usually rule for one year, except in exceptional cases.
+This system was interrupted by the imposition of qāʾids ('commanders') by the sultans of Morocco, leading to the rise of the grands caids.
+Among the Shilha, while the mqəddəm is an elected leader, an amghar is a temporal ruler who owes his authority to force rather than elections.